GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis.md

 As an array, the dataset will be processed for rendering the visualization.
 The dataset will replace the previous dataset.

-Copies of the data should be made because Vega Vis will mutate the dataset, so don't pass in the source.
+Copies of the data should be made because Vega.js Vis will mutate the dataset, so don't pass in the source.

 {{#docs-demo as |demo|}}
     {{#vega-vis-demo-data-array as |spec data|}}